Outboard motor: Electric-powered

 Electric outboard motors are self-contained propulsory units for boats, first invented in 1973 by Morton Ray of Ray Electric Outboards.
 These are not to be confused with trolling motors, which are not designed as a primary source of power.
-Most electric outboard motors have 0.5 to 4 kW direct current (DC) electric motors, operated at 12 to 60 volts DC.
+Most electric outboard motors have 0.5- to 4-kilowatt direct-current (DC) electric motors, operated at 12 to 60 volts DC.
 Recently developed outboard motors are powered with an alternating current (AC) or DC electric motor in the power head like a conventional petrol engine.
 With this setup, a motor can produce 10 kW output or more and is able to replace a petrol engine of 15 HP or more.
 The advantage of the induction or asynchronous motor is the power transfer to the rotor by means of electromagnetic induction.
-As these engines do not use permanent magnets, they require less maintenance and develop more torque at lower RPM.
+As these engines do not use permanent magnets, they require less maintenance and develop more torque at lower propeller speeds.